Religious response to assisted reproductive technology: Hinduism

-Hinduism is generally tolerant of assisted reproductive technology, but with the expectation that sperm cells and eggs should come from a married couple, or from close relatives in cases of infertility.

-There are several Hindus who have been claimed to be born without intercourse including Karna and Five Pandavas.
+Hinduism is generally tolerant of assisted reproductive technology with several people in Hindu mythology who have been born without intercourse including Karna and Five Pandavas.
+Additionally, infertility is often associated with karma in the Hindu tradition and consequently treated as a pathology to be treated.
+This has led to general acceptance of medical intervention for addressing infertility amongst Hindus.
+As such, surrogacy and other scientific methods of assisted reproduction are generally supported within the Hindu community.
+Nonetheless, Hindu women do not commonly use surrogacy as an option to treat infertility, despite often serving as surrogates for Western commissioning couples.
+When surrogacy is practiced by Hindus, it is more likely to be used within the family circle as opposed to involving anonymous donors.

 Islam

-The Islamic community, after the fatwa on ART by Gad El-Hak Ali Gad El-Hak of Egypt's Al-Azhar University, largely accepted assisted reproductive technology.
+The Islamic community, after the fatwa on assisted reproductive technology by Gad al-Haq of Egypt's Al-Azhar University, largely accepted assisted reproductive technology.

 In vitro fertilization and similar technologies are permissible as long as they do not involve any form of third-party donation (of sperm, eggs, embryos, or uteruses).
-Regarding third-party donation there is a debate between the Sunni and Shia streams of Islam.
-The Sunni community, following the Al-Azhar fatwa, does not allow third-party donations.
-In 1999, Ayatollah Khamenei, the authority for his followers, issued a fatwa stating that it was permitted to use third-party donors.
+Regarding third-party donation there is a debate between Sunni Islam and Shi'a Islam.
+Sunnis, following the al-Azhar fatwa, do not allow third-party donations.
+In 1999, Ali Khamenei, the authority for his followers, issued a fatwa stating that it was permitted to use third-party donors.

-The conclusions of Gad El-Hak Ali Gad El-Hak's assisted reproductive technology fatwa are as follows:
+The conclusions of Gad al-Haq's assisted reproductive technology fatwa are as follows: